 Leaving a kid in the car or trying to break them out could cause you more trouble than you think.

 If you live in a state like Louisiana, Maryland or Nebraska, it’s illegal to leave your child unattended in a car for even a minute.
 But safety laws involving vehicles and kids vary widely in the rest of the country.

-There’s no federal law covering when and how long it’s OK to leave your kids in the car without you.
-Yet only 19 US states have passed laws that specifically address kids in unattended vehicles, with another 26 states enforcing less specific “hot car” laws.
+There’s no federal law covering when and how long it’s OK to leave your kids in the car without you, although some states have enforced laws regarding leaving your children in the car.

-Compare child laws across 19 states
+Compare child laws across 21 states

-|California||0-6||0||Not allowed unless supervised by someone 12+ years old||No|
+|California||Yes||0-6||No limit||Not allowed unless supervised by someone 12+ years old||No|

 |Connecticut||Yes||0-11||No limit||Not allowed if it endangers the child||No|

 15 (car is on)

 |Not allowed if the car is on or the child is in danger||No|